Tutor the People Essay Scholarship

 Please provide the following:

-- Your typed, one-page essay in a legible font (Times New Roman, Arial, or other common, legible font; 12 pt) with your full name, email address, phone number, and home address at the top
+- Your typed, one-page essay in a legible font (Times New Roman, Arial, or other common font; 12 pt) with your full name, home address, email address, and phone number at the top

 - Printed, official transcript or statement of your GPA from your school

-- A list of any relevant volunteer experience that helps support your story.
+- (Optional, not required:) A list of any relevant volunteer experience that helps support your story.
 For any experience listed, please provide:

 - Name of the Organization